mapsedge/php-form-builder/README.md

 Other changes as noted inline.

 NOTE: there are some methods used that are particular to our system related to database connectivity.
 You will undoubtedly need to change those.
+Look for '->exec'

 MSSQL Server table creation SQL is at the bottom of the class.